louis-parent/NFCardSub/README.md

 ## Description
 This program is project for the ISN class.
 It work on Raspberry Pi with Explore-NFC module.
 It read NFC items to reconize a subscriber and permite him to pay his enter.

+## Download

+You can download the final version [here](http://files.louis-parent.fr/software/NFCardSub/).

 ## Usage
 There are three files and an example Database :
 * main.py, it's the  console  version of the program, you can use: